jaglima/pyspark-zeppelin/README.md

-# Jupyter Notebook Python and Spark
+# Zeppelin Notebook Python and Spark

-This docker image allows the development of pyspark through the user of Zepellin.
+This docker image provides an development environent with pyspark through Zepellin notebooks.

 ## Basic Use

-The docker images can be found in  [my repository](https://hub.docker.com/r/jaglima/pyspark-zepellin/) on Docker Hub.
+The docker images can be found in  [my repository](https://hub.docker.com/r/jaglima/pyspark-zeppelin/) on Docker Hub.

 ### Obtaining the Docker Image

 To get the docker image, the following `pull` command can be used.

-    docker pull jaglima/pyspark-zepellin
+    docker pull jaglima/pyspark-zeppelin

 ### Running the Image

-The following command starts a container with the Notebook server listening on HTTP connections on port 8888 with a randomly generated authentication token.
+The following command starts a container with the Notebook server listening on HTTP connections on port 8080 with a randomly generated authentication token.

     docker run -it --rm -p 8080:8080 \
     -v /some/host/folder/notebooks:/root/notebooks \
-    jaglima/pyspark-zepellin \
+    jaglima/pyspark-zeppelin \
-    zepellin

-To access the notebook server, copy/paste the URL into your browser.
+    zeppelin

+A possible shortcut is to use run.sh script, calling

+    ./run.sh args

+where args are passed to pyspark-zeppeplin env.
+Just calling ./run.sh zeppelin starts a zeppelin notebook in 127.0.0.1:8080.

 ### Sharing Zepellin Notebooks with the Image

-To make notebook files on your local host available to the Zepellin on the Docker container, change the sample path (`/some/host/folder/notebooks`) to a directory, on your local host, that contains Zepellin notebook file.
+To create/save notebook files on your local host available to the Zepellin on the Docker container, change the sample path (`/some/host/folder/notebooks`) to a directory, on your local host, that contains Zepellin notebook file.

 ## Using Spark